PSPC-SPAC-buyandsell/von_anchor/docs/source/design/revocation-and-tails-files.rst

 The revocation registry identifier is extrinsic; the revocation cache entry itself retains it in its revocation registry definition as per section ``3.2.1.3``.

-Note that a query at a given time must be for a timestamp in the past or present, and the ledger timestamp for the most recent update on the ledger corresponds to a revocation or credential issuer, and hence it must precede the requested timestamp (since an issuer anchor neither issue nor revoke in the future); i.e.,
+Note that a query at a given time must be for a timestamp in the past or present, and the ledger timestamp for the most recent revocation registry update on the ledger corresponds to initial revocation registry creation or a revocation (not credential issue, since VON anchor adopts issue by default).
+Hence it must precede the requested timestamp (since an issuer anchor cannot mark revocation time in the future); i.e.,

 ``f.timestamp <= f.to <= f.qtime``

 for all frames ``f``.

+.. _revo-cache-entry:

 RevoCacheEntry
 ###########################################